javierconcha/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 ### Attenuation coefficient Kd

-Kd(490) values are derived from Ed(490) profiles as in Werdell and Bailey (2005), using the following criteria to filter out data.
-Only profiles with synchronous measurements of surface irradiance Es(490) and down-welling irradiance Ed(490), with at least one measurement within the first 5 meters below water are included.
-Es channels are considered matching Ed channels if their central wavelength differs less no more than 12 nm.
+Kd at 490 nm values are derived from downwelling irradiance Ed profiles as in Werdell and Bailey (2005), using the following criteria to filter out data.
+- Only profiles with synchronous measurements of surface irradiance at 490 nm Es(490) and down-welling irradiance at 490 nm along depth z, Ed(490,z), with at least one measurement within the first 5 meters below surface are included.
+- Es channels are considered matching Ed channels if their central wavelength differs no more than 1 nm.
-	Ed(490,z) profiles and Es(490) measurements are first obtained through resampling (according to OLCI SRFs) hyperspectral data or selecting the closest band within ±3 nm from multispectral data.
-Data are flagged as poor quality if the relative difference between the maximum and the minimum values of Es exceeds the 25%.
+- Ed(490,z) profiles and Es(490) measurements are first obtained through resampling hyperspectral data or selecting the closest band within ±1 nm from multispectral data.
+- Data are flagged as poor quality if surface irradiance is unstable (variability > 10%).

-	Profiles along depth are sorted along depth (z) and Es value corresponding to shallowest Ed measure, usually the first in time, is taken as reference Es(490,0).
+- Profiles are sorted along depth (z) and Es(490) value corresponding to shallowest Ed(490) measure, usually the first in time, is taken as reference (Es(490,0)).

-	If not already done at sourceby contributors, each value along time t is corrected for Surface Irradiance variability, multiplying for Es(490,0)/Es(490,t).
+- If not already done at source, each value along time t is corrected for Surface Irradiance variability, multiplying for Es(490,0)/Es(490,t).
-	In order to estimate z90 depth, as a first guess, profiles are binned every 1m and Ed(490,0-) is than extrapolated through linear fitting ln(Ed(490,z)), as a default, with z = (0,10] m or z = (0,20] if after extrapolating along 10 m depth, Kd(490) results negative .
+- In order to estimate z90 depth, as a first guess, profiles are binned every 1m and Ed(490,0-) is than extrapolated through linear fitting ln(Ed(490,z)), as a default, with z = (0,10] m.

-	Subsurface irradiance Ed(490,0-) is than extrapolated through linear fitting ln(Ed(490,z)), binned every 1 m, with z = (0,10] m or z = (0,20] if after extrapolating along 10 m depth, Kd(490) results negative .
-Extrapolated Ed(490,0-) is thus used to estimate Es(490): if the difference between estimated and measured Es(490) exceeds 25% of average measured Es(490), the profile is discarded.
+- Extrapolated Ed(490,0-) is thus used to estimate Es(490): if the difference between estimated and measured Es(490) exceeds 25% of average measured Es(490), the profile is discarded.
-	The first optical attenuation length as defined by Beer’s Law, is defined as the depth where Ed(490,z90)=Ed(490,0^-) e^(-1): the closest measurement depth to z90 is thus selected.
+- The first optical attenuation length as defined by Beer’s Law, is defined as the depth where Ed(490,z90)=Ed(490,0-) e^(-1): the closest measurement depth to z90 is thus selected.
-	Kd(490) is then retrieved as the slope of the linear fitting line for ln(Ed) from the first available measurements depth to a zmax equal at first step to z90.
+- Kd(490) is then retrieved as the slope of the linear fitting line for ln(Ed) from the first available measurements depth to a zmax equal at first step to z90.
-	Any measurement diverging more than 3 times the standard deviation from standard deviation respect to fitted values is excluded, to filter out outliers
+- Any measurement diverging more than 3 times the standard deviation respect to fitted values is excluded, to filter out outliers
-	Original Ed(490,z) profile is than plotted together with extrapolated profile for visual inspection: zmax can be manually updated to get, recursively, a new extrapolation, filtering of outliers, and a new Kd(490) value.
-Once the final zmax is selected, the correspondent Kd(490) value can be saved or discarded.
+- Original Ed(490,z) profile is than plotted together with extrapolated profile for visual inspection: zmax can be manually updated to get, recursively, a new extrapolation, filtering of outliers, and a new Kd(490) value.
+- Once the final zmax is selected, the correspondent Kd(490) value can be saved or discarded.
 Kd(490) is automatically discarded if less than Kw(490) = 0.016 (Mueller, 2000).

 #### Remote Sensing Reflectance Rrs